 For InDesign, you can extract pages using InDesign server.
 If the previews of pages are saved during InDesign file creation, then InDesign Server is not required for page extraction.

 The following options are available in the toolbar, in the left rail, and in the Page Viewer controls:

-Desktop Actions to open or reveal a specific subasset using AEM desktop app.
-See how to configure Desktop Actions if you are using AEM desktop app.
+Desktop Actions to open or reveal a specific subasset using Experience Manager desktop app.
+See how to configure Desktop Actions if you are using Experience Manager desktop app.